Nelson-Cheung/i686-compiler/linux/Documentation/admin-guide/sysctl/abi.rst

 Copyright (c) 2020, Stephen Kitt

-For general info, see Documentation/admin-guide/sysctl/index.rst.
+For general info, see :doc:`index`.

 ------------------------------------------------------------------------------